maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 data/number.txt d8263ee9860594d2806b0dfd1bfd17528b0ba2a4
 ```

-Fourth, Git points `HEAD` at `master` by changing its contents from a hash to:
+Fourth, Git points `HEAD` at `master` by changing its content from a hash to:

 ```
 ref: refs/heads/master